ibm-cloud-docs/cloud-pak-data/getting-started.md

 1. Confirm that you have read and agree to the license agreements.
 1. Click **Install**.

 The {{site.data.keyword.cpd_full}} automated installation makes the following changes to ensure that services can be installed successfully:
  * Sets kernel parameters.
 For more information, see [Kernel parameter settings](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/node-settings.html#node-settings__kernel#node-settings__kernel).
  * Enables `noroot squash` on worker nodes for Network File System (NFS).
 For more information, see [Storage considerations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/plan/storage_considerations.html).
  * Increases the image registry storage size to hold the docker images.
 For more information, see [Setting up your registry server](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/registry_server.html).

 ## Step 7.
 Launch your instance of {{site.data.keyword.cpd_full_notm}}
-{: #launch-cloud-pak-for-data]
+{: #launch-cloud-pak-for-data}

 1. After you click **Install**, the **Schematics** > **Workspaces** page opens.
 You can watch the progress of the installation in the log.
 1. When the installation completes, click **Offering dashboard** to access your {{site.data.keyword.cpd_full_notm}} deployment.